 Performance

-Production sites in France, Brazil, China, Iran and Algeria are located in areas subject to water stress or high seasonal variations.
-They consume 13% of the total water for global production.
-Overall, water consumption at these facilities increased by 7% compared to 2021 due to an increase in production volumes.
-Implementation of water conservation projects in water-stressed areas led to savings of 6 thousand cubic meters of water.
+Production sites in France, Brazil, China, US, Iran and Algeria are located in areas of high water stress or with high seasonal variations (please refer to the CDP Water Security 2023 Reporting Guidance).
+These sites consume 18% of the total water for global production.
+Despite a significant increase in production volumes, water consumption at these facilities was kept at a 2% increase as the implementation of water conservation projects in water-stressed areas led to savings of 14 thousand cubic metres of water.

 We aim to have zero environmental impact across our value chain.
 This work is organised across the company and in our environmental management system.